Bing Crosby: Horse Breeding and racing

+Fishing

 Crosby also was a keen fisherman.
 In the summer of 1966, he spent a week as the guest of Lord Egremont, staying in Cockermouth and fishing on the River Derwent.
 Crosby's trip was filmed for The American Sportsman on ABC, although all did not go well at first as the salmon were not running.
 He did make up for it at the end of the week by catching a number of sea trout.

+Baseball

+From 1946 until his death, Crosby owned a 25% share of the Pittsburgh Pirates.
+Although he was passionate about the team, Crosby was too nervous to watch the deciding Game 7 of the 1960 World Series, choosing to go to Paris with Kathryn and listen to its radio broadcast.
+Crosby had arranged for Ampex, another of his financial investments, to record the NBC telecast on kinescope.
+The game was one of the most famous in baseball history, capped off by Bill Mazeroski's walk-off home run that won the game for Pittsburgh.
+Crosby apparently viewed the complete film just once, and then stored it in his wine cellar, where it remained undisturbed until it was discovered in December 2009.
+The restored broadcast was shown on MLB Network in December 2010.